 Tannat continues to be grown in the Basque country, most notably in the tiny appellation of Iroulèguy, on the Spanish border.
 In 1870, Basque immigrants brought the grape to Uruguay, where it adapted perfectly to the local soil and climate.
 It has since become the national red grape variety of Uruguay, accounting for approximately one third of all wine produced in that country; more Tannat is grown in Uruguay than in the varietal’s native France.

 In the vineyard, Tannat is one of the easiest varietals to grow.
-It is late ripening, frost hardy and a solid producer.
-Unlike other varietals (such as Grenache and Syrah), it is not prone to overproduction, and we do not have to thin the shoots to keep production down.
+It is frost hardy and a solid producer whether trellised or head-pruned.
+Yet unlike many other red grapes (most notably Grenache) it is not prone to overproduction, and we do not have to thin the shoots to keep production down.
 Its berries have thick skins, which make it resistant to powdery mildew and botrytis.
-The sole difficulty with growing Tannat is its thick stems, which cling tightly to the berries and can be difficult to remove at harvest.
+It ripens in the middle of the ripening cycle, typically in late September or early October, and we can harvest it nearly every vintage at numbers that we consider ideal: around 24° Brix and a pH of around 3.3.
+The sole difficulty with growing Tannat is its thick stems, which cling tightly to the berries and can be difficult to de-stem at harvest.

-Although Tannat had existed in the University of California’s vine collections since the 1890s, it had not yet been recognized by the Bureau of Alcohol, Tobacco and Firearms.
+Although Tannat had existed in the University of California’s vine collections since the 1890s, when we began growing Tannat it had not yet been recognized by the Bureau of Alcohol, Tobacco and Firearms.

 When we decided to bottle it, we petitioned the BATF to recognize Tannat as a separate varietal, a process we had recently undergone with both Grenache Blanc and Counoise.
 We amassed literature on Tannat to demonstrate it was a recognized varietal in other countries, and compiled descriptions of its characteristics to show that it had positive value as a wine grape in the United States.
 In September of 2002, our petition was formally approved.

 Tannat makes decidedly robust wines, with pronounced aromas of smoke and plum, significant tannins and a wonderfully spicy finish.
 Here at Tablas Creek, we’ve found the wines to be dense purple-red in color, with a nose of tobacco, smoke, and ripe berries.
 The rich palate has juicy flavors of plum and raspberry, with a long, generous finish.
 The tannins are impressive, but nicely balanced with the intense fruit and spice flavors of the wine.
-Our 2006 Tannat is wonderful now, but we believe that it will benefit from three to five years of bottle aging.
-Its smoky character makes it a perfect match for roasted meats and game, as well as sausages and strong aged cheeses.
+Unlike most Old World examples, you can enjoy our Tannats young, but we believe that they benefit from three to five years of bottle aging and should evolve gracefully for two decades.
+As for food pairings, Tannat's smoky character makes it a perfect match for roasted meats and game, as well as sausages and strong aged cheeses.

-This article originally appeared in a recent quarterly newsletter.
+This article originally appeared in one of our newsletters.
 Each newsletter, we spotlight the history and characteristics of one of our Rhone varietals.
 You can sign up for our mailing list.

 You can go back to the summaries of the different Rhône grape varietals.